tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Claims.md

 A `Claim` is actually a `Key-Value` pair.
 The `Claim.Type` property is the `Key` where the `Claim.Value` property is the `Value`.

 A claim is a statement that an entity, such as a user or an application, makes about itself.
 Claims are used in both `Authentication` and `Authorization`.

+A claim may store the Id, Name, Email, Role, etc. of a user, but **never a secret** such as a password.

 ## ClaimsIdentity